Beshear discusses aid plan for tornado-stricken communities

 FRANKFORT, Ky.
 (AP) — Gov. Andy Beshear revealed plans Wednesday night to deliver an assistance package for Kentucky communities devastated by recent tornadoes, vowing to “rebuild every structure and every life” in a speech that stressed the state's resilience to recover from disaster.

-Beshear, who has had frequent policy feuds with the Republican-dominated legislature during his term, said he's working with lawmakers on fast-track legislation to help the communities recover.
+Beshear, who has had frequent policy feuds with the Republican-led legislature during his term, said he's working with lawmakers on fast-track legislation to help the communities recover.

 “I want every family and community touched by these storms to know that I am with you, the General Assembly is with you, the commonwealth of Kentucky is with you — today, tomorrow, however long it takes," Beshear said.
 "We will rebuild.
 Every structure and every life.”